kgulotta/Kenneth-Gulotta-Portfolio/README.md

 |[Clearing the Cache in Your Internet Browser](03-Clearing-Internet-Cache.md)|A quick guide that tells users how to clear their Microsoft Edge and Google Chrome caches.
 It is a Markdown file formatted for GitHub.|
 |[The Basics of Microsoft Teams in Office 365](04-Basics-of-Microsoft-Teams.pdf)|A longer "basics" manual for users of Microsoft Teams.
 It is an accessible PDF formatted to maximize visual appeal.
 The Adobe InDesign source file includes the bulk of the accessibility configuration.|
 |[Recording Meetings in Microsoft Teams](05-Recording-Teams-Meetings.pdf)|A quick guide that highlights how to record Teams meeting.
 It is an accessible PDF formatted to maximize visual appeal.
 The Adobe InDesign source file includes the bulk of the accessibility configuration.|

+> :memo: **Note:** I have also included some items that are best defined as "curiosities" in the **relics** folder.
+No longer in use, they are artifacts that I created to meet organizational needs when the available tools were limited.